-24 You are just, LORD: win for me justice, let them not rejoice over me, 25 inwardly saying, 'Hurrah!
+24 You are just, LORD: win for me justice, let them not rejoice over me,

+25 inwardly saying, "Hurrah!

 The desire of our hearts at last!

+Now we have swallowed him up."
-Now we have swallowed him up.'
-26 Shame and confusion together on those who rejoice at my hurt!
-Clothed with shame and dishonour be those who are haughty to me!

-27 Let such as delight in my cause ring out their gladness, and say evermore, 'Great is the LORD whose delight is the well-being of his servant.'
+- Shame and confusion together on those who rejoice at my hurt!
+Clothed with shame and dishonor be those who are haughty to me! - 27 Let such as delight in my cause ring out their gladness, and say evermore, "Great is the LORD whose delight is the well-being of his servant."
 28 Then my tongue will tell of your justice, and all the day long of your praise.

 Psalm 36 - The Triumphant Power of God's Love For the leader.
 Of the servant of the LORD, of David.
-1 Sin whispers within the heart of the wicked, who have no dread of God before their eyes.
-2 It flatters them in their eyes that their sin will not be found out.
+Sin whispers within the heart of the wicked, who have no dread of God before their eyes.
+It flatters them in their eyes

-3 First, their speech becomes wicked and false, they give up acting wisely and well.
-4 Then they plot deliberate wrong, take their stand on the wicked way, without the least shrinking from evil.

-5 Your love, O LORD, touches the heavens, your faithfulness reaches the clouds.

-6 Your justice is like the great mountains, your judgments are like the broad sea.
-LORD, you save people and animals.
-7 How precious your love, O God!
+- 2 It flatters them in their eyes that their sin will not be found out. - 3 First, their speech becomes wicked and false, they give up acting wisely and well. - 4Then they plot deliberate wrong, take their stand on the wicked way, without the least shrinking from evil. - 5 Your love, O LORD, touches the heavens, your faithfulness reaches the clouds. - 6 Your justice is like the great mountains, your judgments are like the broad sea.
+LORD, you save people and animals. - 7 How precious your love, O God!